WarekWar/Obstacle-Detection-for-a-Authonomous-Vehicle/README.md

 # Obstacle-Detection-for-a-Authonomous-Vehicle
-The aim of this work is to simulate the system of obstacle detection in autonomous vehicle.
+The aim of this work was to simulate the system of obstacle detection in autonomous vehicle.

 The priciples were following:
 - A vehicle moves with constant speed